Quan-p/Project-Memory-Card/README.md

 ## About the Project

 This memory card game project was part of the self-taught education of The Odin Project JS Curriculum.
-The purpose of this was to practice utilizing hooks, lifestyle methods, and state.
+The purpose of this was to practice utilizing hooks, lifecycle methods, and state.

 ## Built with